wallace/resque-lonely_job/README.md

 It now doesn't matter whether job 1 and job 2 are re-ordered as whichever goes first will perform an atomic pop on the redis list that contains the data needed for its job (data x, data y, data z).

-*NOTE*: Worker starvation and fairness is still possible as in Example 2.

 ## Contributing